venkat299/loss-landscape-project/final_report.md

 ## 7. Connectivity Findings

-Mode connectivity utilities in `project/landscape/connectivity.py` are used at the group level:
+Mode connectivity utilities are used at the group level:
-- For each (dataset, architecture, activation, optimizer) combination, `run_probes_and_reports.py`:
+- For each (dataset, architecture, activation, optimizer) combination, the probe driver:
   - takes final checkpoints from multiple seeds,
   - optionally aligns 1-hidden-layer models via simple neuron permutation,
   - evaluates linear paths between seeds in weight space,